piotrmurach/tty-file/README.md

 ## Motivation

-Though Ruby's `File` and `FileUtils` provide very robust apis for dealing with files, this library aims to provide level of abstraction that is much convenient with useful logging capabilities.
+Though Ruby's `File` and `FileUtils` libraries provide very robust apis for dealing with files, this library aims to provide a level of abstraction that is much more convenient, with useful logging capabilities.

 ## Installation